Manslaughter Attorney Miami, FL

-- Voluntary manslaughter refers to the intentional act of performing homicide in a moment of heated passion.
+- Voluntary manslaughter in Florida refers to the intentional act of performing homicide in a moment of heated passion.

-- Involuntary manslaughter refers to acts of negligence.
-Culpable negligence refers to a lack of reverence for human life while engaging in reckless behavior.
+- Involuntary manslaughter in Florida refers to acts of negligence.
+Culpable negligence manslaughter refers to a lack of reverence for human life while engaging in reckless behavior.

 Florida establishes manslaughter as a 2nd degree felony.
 If convicted of manslaughter, you can face incarceration for a maximum of 15 years as well as a fine of $10,000.
 For manslaughter charges that include aggravating factors, the charge will be treated as a 1st degree felony.
 Prior to a conviction, the state must assess whether the alleged offender has a criminal background.